Facebook, Cambridge Analytica and Trump: What you need to know (FAQ)

 Why did Facebook ban Cambridge Analytica from its service?

-Facebook said Cambridge Analytica "certified" three years ago it had deleted the information, as did Kogan.
-But since then, Facebook said, it's received reports that not all that data was deleted.
+Facebook said Cambridge Analytica "certified" three years ago that it had deleted the information, as did Kogan.
+But since then, Facebook said, it's received reports that not all the data was deleted.
 The New York Times reported in an article Saturday that at least some of the data remains.

-Cambridge Analytica said in a statement Saturday that it deleted all the data and are in contact with Facebook.
+Cambridge Analytica said in a statement Saturday that it deleted all the data and is in contact with Facebook about the issue.

 Was Facebook hacked?